Movies & Us

 Contact us with any questions or comments at strategicwhimsyexperiment@gmail.com.

-What did you think of A Rainy Day in New York?
-How does it compare to his other works?
+What did you think of The French Dispatch?
+How does this compare to Wes Anderson’s other films?

 Follow us on Instagram @strategicwhimsyexperiment and on Twitter @strategicwhimsy.